 Use the shortcut menu to add, remove, and edit watch expressions.
 If you right-click a watch expression when the debugger is active, the shortcut menu also contains the Reevaluate Watch Expression command.
-See the following figure.
 This command evaluates the watch expression again, which is useful after editing a watch expression.